forax/pro/README.md

 [![pro build status](https://api.travis-ci.org/forax/pro.svg?branch=master)](https://travis-ci.org/forax/pro)
 # pro
-a Java 9 compatible build tool
+A Java 9 compatible build tool

 > No need to be a maven to be able to use a build tool

-# rational
+# rationale
-With the introduction of modules in Java 9, creating modules/jars is easier and new applications will tend to have many more smaller modules that it was previously the case.
+With the introduction of modules in Java 9, creating modules/jars is easier and new applications will tend to have many more, smaller modules than before.
 The build model of Maven is not well suited to describe this new world.